-Associate Lecturers Mario Dobrilović Mladen Fusić Tihomir Tandarić Zvonko Trzun izv. prof. dr. sc.
-Vječislav Bohanek
+Associate Lecturers

+Mario Dobrilović

+Mladen Fusić

+Tihomir Tandarić

+Zvonko Trzun

 Teaching Assistant Vladimir Horvat

 Grading: Positive grades from term papers and tests are a requiremend for an oral exam, written exams are conducted for students who have not passed the mid-trem exam and seminar work.
 Obligations: Regular presence during lectures, mandatory presence during excercises, mandatory completion of seminar papers, and exam from from the excercises as a condition for taking the oral and written exam.